 The approach takes advantage of a natural enzymatic reaction that cells use to make transfer RNA (tRNA), a molecule used for protein synthesis.
 Shortly after tRNA is synthesized in the nucleus, it is cut to remove extra RNA sequences during its initial processing.
 The tRNA halves are then joined by an enzyme called a ligase.

-Jacob Litke, a student in the Tri-Institutional Ph.D.
-Program in Chemical Biology offered jointly by Weill Cornell Medicine, The Rockefeller University and Memorial Sloan Kettering Cancer Center, wondered if they could take advantage of this ligase to produce circular RNA from RNA aptamers expressed in mammalian cells.
+Jacob Litke, a graduate student in the Tri-Institutional Ph.D.
+Program in Chemical Biology offered jointly by Weill Cornell Graduate School of Medical Sciences, The Rockefeller University and Memorial Sloan Kettering Cancer Center, wondered if they could take advantage of this ligase to produce circular RNA from RNA aptamers expressed in mammalian cells.

 The major challenge was to coax the ligase into acting on RNAs other than tRNA.
 Normally, the tRNA is cut in a way to produce chemically unique ends on the RNA fragments that are recognized by the ligase.
 To create similar ends on RNA aptamers expressed in the cell, the team sandwiched the RNA between two sequences of bacterial RNA called ribozymes.
 The ribozymes then cut themselves automatically, leaving behind the desired chemically unique ends at the site of cleavage.
 The ligase then connects the ends of the RNA aptamer to create a circular RNA aptamer.